RichardDeodutt/Deployment-5/README.md

 - AWS_KEYNAME

     - Your keyname to use for your EC2 based on your SSH Keys generated on AWS.
 Must be already generated.
+Must be already generated and contain no spaces or dots.

         Secrets/Variables: